 1. Act immediately with your thank-you note

-Most managers say they appreciate hearing from a candidate within 24 hours of the interview.
+Think you rocked your job interview?
+Keep up the good work.
+Most hiring managers say they appreciate hearing from a candidate within 24 hours.
 Sending a thank-you note as soon as you get home not only allows you to show genuine interest in the job, but it also helps keep you on the manager’s radar.

 2. Use the right medium

-In the previously mentioned Accountemps survey, 87 percent of managers stated that an email is an appropriate medium for expressing thanks, followed by 81 percent who think a phone call is acceptable.
-A mere 10 percent of respondents thought a text message was appropriate.
+In the survey, 87 percent of the managers said an email is an appropriate medium for expressing thanks, followed by 81 percent who think a phone call is acceptable.
+A mere 10 percent of respondents said a text message was appropriate.

 3. Be your own cheerleader